-ELN 260 Prog Logic Controllers 3 3 4 Droro auticita a Nono
+ELN 260 Prog Logic Controllers 3 3 4

 This course provides a detailed study of PLC applications, with a focus on design of industrial controls using the PLC.
 Topics include PLC components, memory organization, math instructions, documentation, input/output devices, and applying PLCs in industrial control systems.
 Upon completion, students should be able to select and program a PLC system to perform a wide variety of industrial control functions.